CaptainZidgel/SPOT/README.md

 ## Fetcher
 See USAGE_EXAMPLE.py for better docs and practical examples.
 See comments in logfetch.py for more docs.
+`fetcher = Fetcher(sink, IDs, save_directory="dump", skip_init=False, precondition=None)`
+Creates a list of IDs to download, sets this list to self.all
+sink is either 'file' or 'object' - object sinking does NOT retrieve any logs saved as a file and should only be used for small projects that don't use saved logs at all, like a small webapp.
+skip_init, if set to True, will cause the object not to create a save directory or fetch a list of IDs to download.
+precondition is a lambda log listings must meet to be included for download.
+If None, all logs from a player profile will be included.
+log listings contain the parameters: id, title, map, date, views, players

+`fetcher.Fetch(do_progress_bar=False, do_file_return=False)`
+Fetch the logs from self.all.
+If sink is file, download to self.save_directory.
+If sink is object, return the object.
+If sink is file, do_file_return must be true for the method to return the logs (calls fetcher.from_dir())

+Before calling fetcher.Fetch, you may be interested in filtering self.all with:
+`fetcher.Filter_Time(start=start_date, end=end_date)` (as datetimes, each param optional)
+`fetcher.Filter_Id(start=0, end=False)` log ID must be >= start, and <= end if end is not False

+`fetcher.from_dir()`
+Return json objects of all the logs from self.save_directory.

 ### Finer controls - these are what are called by the basic functions
 `fetcher.get_big_list(steam64ID, limit=10000, offset=0)`